Blog

 Although MDM is valuable, it needs planning to deploy.
 Administrators need to weigh security against user experience, particularly when personal devices are at stake.

-Yet in-house personnel must receive training to read the reports, modify settings, and deal with incidents.
 Status channels and reporting capabilities are only useful if an individual oversees and takes action on the data.

 How To Build An Effective MDM Strategy?

-Implementing MDM without planning can result in irregular outcomes.
-A planned deployment begins with an evaluation of the current IT infrastructure and the variety of mobile devices that are already present.
+A planned deployment begins with an evaluation of the current IT infrastructure and the variety of mobile devices already in use.

 Based on that, companies can establish corporate policies around device enrollment, security configurations, and access permissions.

-Administrators will also want to establish a device inventory baseline prior to deployment for measuring progress.
-Pilot group testing of over-the-air programming, secure browser configuration, and secure email settings can detect conflicts prior to completing a full rollout.
+Pilot group testing of over-the-air programming, secure browser configuration, and secure email settings can detect conflicts before a full rollout.

-End-user communications are also an influence.
 Staff should be clearly told about how enrollment profiles operate, what remote wiping is when applied to personal data, and why identity and access management is being employed to manage permissions.

 Lastly, MDM must be viewed as an ongoing program, not a one-time project.
 Compliance requirements shift, security threats grow, and device types change when new hardware becomes available.

-Periodic examination of group policy settings, network access control rules, and management server capabilities keeps the system effective over time.
+Also, periodic examination of group policy settings, network access control rules, and management server capabilities keeps the system effective over time.

 And It’s A Wrap!